linode/apl-docs/docs/ui-team-services.md

 ## Configure network policies

+### Ingress traffic inside the cluster

-Traffic to the service (from other services within the team and from services in other teams) is by default denied.
+When the network policies option is enabled for the team all traffic to the service (from other services within the team and from services in other teams) is set to `Deny all` by default.
 To allow other services to access the service, select `Allow traffic from selected team services` and specify the Team and Service name of the services that is allowed to access the service.
 It is also possible to allow traffic from all Team Services.
 In this case select `Allow traffic from all team services`.

+### External egress filtering

+Traffic to external endpoints (outside of the cluster) is denied by default.
+To allow egress traffic to external endpoints, add the FQDN or IP address of the endpoint, the target port and the protocol used.